 Sicily is one of the most popular places to travel to.
-Going to Sicily, you’d better be prepared to share this paradise island with other folks.
-But if you don’t want to run with the crowds there are still some less famous but not less beautiful places off the beaten track.
+Going to Sicily, better be prepared to share this beautiful island with other folks.
+But if you want to travel Sicily beyond the crowds you can find some great places and activities off the beaten track.

+Traditional villages to the southeast of Palermo are incredibly scenic and still omitted by the crowds.
 Fill your days with walking through the cobblestone streets of Petralia Soprana, Petralia Sottana, Gangi, Polizzi Generosa, Alimena …

 The Scicani Natural Reserve located close to the town is another great place for hiking and horseback riding.

-Both Madonie and Caltabelotta are not overrun, but you do meet some fellow travellers here.
+Both Madonie and Caltabelotta are not overrun, but you do meet some fellow travelers here.
 Since we were keen to find a part of Sicily not touched by tourism we rented a wonderful farmhouse close to Campofiorito – the town to the north of Caltabelotta.
 The old furniture, a wild garden with cherry trees, family pictures, a basin with cold water – we spent the hot days in – the house was a highlight of our trip!
 Have a look at the privately owned vacation rentals on Homeaway and Airbnb.

 You may also ‘housesit’ somebody’s chic villa 🙂 Take a look at a ‘housesitters’ website if housesitters are searched for.

 Choose the ruins smartly